Cloitabei/CAT_Makeup/README.md

-After starting the Java application and with RabbitMQ running enter http://localhost:8080/cat-rabbitmq/producer?empName=emp1&empId=emp001 This will trigger the message with those values to the queue named "CAT"
+After starting the Java application and with RabbitMQ running enter http://localhost:8080/cat-rabbitmq/producer?empName=emp1&empId=emp001 This will trigger the passing of a message with those values to the queue.
 ![alt text](screenshots/firstrequest.png "Description goes here")